 Blizzard enforcing preset map pool across tournament spectrum

-The announcement came just days after professional players spoke out in anger regarding a preset map pool for Major League Gaming's upcoming Las Vegas–based Overwatch tournament.
-During this time, teams participating in Next Generation Esports' Overwatch Winter Premiere—which began Dec.
-10—were reportedly told one day in advance about a preset map pool, Luminosity Gaming support player Vytis "Mineral" Lasaitis said on Twitter.
+The announcement came just days after professional players spoke out in anger regarding a preset map pool for MLG's upcoming Las Vegas–based Overwatch tournament.
+During this time, teams participating in Next Generation Esports' Overwatch Winter Premiere, which began Dec.
+10, were reportedly told one day in advance about a preset map pool, according to Luminosity Gaming support player Vytis "Mineral" Lasaitis.
 "If map draft isn't used, map pools for major tournaments need to be set in stone weeks in advance," he added.
 "Unfair to teams otherwise."

 Last week, professional Overwatch players sent a petition to Blizzard and MLG, asking for a map drafting system to be set in place for MLG Vegas.
-The request was denied, but the map pool was revised the map pool to include three less maps.
-For some players, like Misfits' Jonathan "Reinforce" Larsson, this was okay: teams no longer have to spend time practicing those three maps, and can now focus on the other 10.
+The request was denied, but the map pool was revised to include three less maps.
+For some players, like Misfits' Jonathan "Reinforce" Larsson, this was fine: Teams no longer have to spend time practicing those three maps, and can now focus on the other 10.
 For others, like Cloud9's Lucas "Mendokusaii" Håkansson, the change hindered team practice.

 "All the teams start practicing those specific maps, and now, one day before practice days end, they change the map pool completely," Mendokusaii said on Reddit.

 NGE's Overwatch Winter Premiere has already begun, and with MLG Vegas and IEM Gyeonggi just days away, there's not much that can be done to placate professionals for 2016.
 There's hope for 2017, though—taking Jahnke's tweets into consideration, the developer appears to be listening to the community.